Amy Jacobson: Later career

 Jacobson made frequent guest appearances on "Livin' Large with Geoff Pinkus" on WIND (AM) and worked as a traffic and news reporter for WLS (AM) from 2008 to 2010, beginning on the Roe Conn Show, and then moving to the Mancow and Cassidy show.
 She became co-host with Big John Howell on WIND.

 Jacobson cohosted WIND's morning show, Chicago's Morning Answer, with Dan Proft from March 2015 until July 2025 when she separated from WIND.
 On their August 22, 2024, show, the pair mocked the 17-year old son of Democratic vice presidential candidate Tim Walz for his enthusiastic response to his dad being nominated for vice president of the United States at the 2024 Democratic National Convention.
 The son has a nonverbal learning disorder that affects one's physical coordination and ability to read social cues.
 Jacobson and Proft apologized the following morning for their remarks about Walz, admitting they were unaware of his learning disability during the previous day's segment.
 Parents at Amundsen High School in Chicago, where Jacobson coaches volleyball, called for her immediate dismissal.
 On August 28, Amundsen principal Kristi Eilers announced via email that Amundsen and Jacobsen had parted ways.

+Jacobson has returned to AM560 on February 2, 2026 as cohost of a midday show titled The Real Story with former gubernatorial candidate Jeanne Ives.
+The show's tag line targets Illinois policy issues and promises to educate the public by interviewing experts, not pundits.